 Types of Treatment Offered at Life Healing Center

-The Core Programs at Life Healing Center include our Empowerment Program for trauma treatment, and our Hope Program for the treatment of substance abuse.
-When patients come to us battling an addiction to cocaine, they will embark on the path to recovery through participation in our Hope Program which was created to provide comprehensive chemical dependency treatment.
-While engaged in the Hope Program, patients who are struggling with co-occurring psychiatric or intimacy disorders will receive appropriate therapeutic interventions to address those concerns as well.
+The three Core Programs at Life Healing Center include our Empowerment Mood and Mental Health Treatment Program, our Serenity Trauma Treatment Program, and our Hope Addiction Recovery Treatment Program.
+If you come to us battling an addiction to cocaine, you will embark on the path to recovery through participation in our Hope Program, which was created to provide comprehensive chemical dependency treatment.
+While engaged in the Hope Program, if you are simultaneously struggling with co-occurring psychiatric or intimacy disorders, you will receive appropriate therapeutic interventions to address those concerns as well.

-Detoxification services: Individuals who arrive at our center with cocaine or other types of substances in their systems will go through a medical detoxification process prior to beginning treatment.
-The medical detoxification process at Life Healing Center utilizes symptom-driven evidence-based protocols that assist patients in remaining safe and comfortable as their bodies become rid of any toxic substances.
-Patients who are actively detoxing may not attend groups, depending on their physical and cognitive status.
-However, once they are deemed medically stable enough to do so, patients will become fully immersed in the full treatment experience.
+Detoxification services: If you come to our center with cocaine and/or other types of substances in your system, it may be recommended that you go through a basic detoxification process prior to beginning treatment.
+The detox process at Life Healing Center utilizes symptom-driven, evidence-based protocols that can assist you in remaining safe and comfortable as your body becomes rid of any toxic substances.
+While you are actively detoxing, you may not attend groups, depending on your physical and cognitive status.
+However, once you are deemed stable enough to do so, you will become fully immersed in the full treatment experience.

-Individual therapy: Each patient will be assigned to a primary therapist who will conduct one-to-one therapy sessions with him or her throughout the time spent in treatment.
-At a minimum, patients meet twice with their therapist for individual therapy sessions during their first week of treatment and then at least once per week thereafter.
-However, patients may also meet with their therapist more frequently depending on assessed need.
+Individual therapy: While receiving treatment for an addiction to cocaine, you will be assigned to a primary therapist who will conduct one-to-one therapy sessions with you throughout your time spent in treatment.
+At a minimum, you will meet twice with your therapist for individual therapy sessions during your first week of treatment and then at least once per week thereafter.
+However, you also have the option of meeting with your therapist more frequently, depending on assessed need.

-Family therapy: While Life Healing Center believes that family involvement is an important part of successful recovery, there are a number of factors that are considered when determining whether or not family therapy sessions will be an appropriate part of each patient’s individualized care.
-The number of family therapy sessions that will be held is determined by assessed need, permission of the patient to have his or her family members participate in such sessions, and the clinical advisability of the inclusion of the family in the patient’s treatment process.
-There are times where family inclusion is contraindicated and a patient’s therapist will ensure that the patient’s wellbeing is considered first and foremost before such sessions occur.
+Family therapy: While Life Healing Center believes that family involvement is an important part of the rehab process when recovering from addictions to substances like cocaine, there are a number of factors that are considered when determining whether or not they will be an appropriate part of your individualized care.
+The number of family therapy sessions that will be held is determined by assessed need, your permission to have your family members participate in such sessions, and the clinical advisability of the inclusion of the family in your treatment process.
+There are times where family inclusion is contraindicated and, in such an event, your therapist will ensure that your wellbeing is considered first and foremost before such sessions occur.

 - Relapse prevention